-The building team in Bukavu have essentially finished the work almost to budget (the recent photos we received give glimpses but not the full building), and this week we are hoping the electrics will be installed, based on solar panels charging a bank of batteries with charge and voltage converters and all sorts of other technical details (see the plans if these kind of details are of interest to you: sk-e-03_revk_schematic)!
+The building team in Bukavu have essentially finished the work, almost to budget, (the recent photos we received give glimpses but not the full building).
+This week we are hoping the electrics will be installed, based on solar panels charging a bank of batteries with charge and voltage converters and all sorts of other technical details.
+(See the plans if these kind of details are of interest to you: sk-e-03_revk_schematic).
 It gives them the option of recharging from a diesel generator, plugging into the very unreliable mains supply, and adding more panels in the future.

 A few recent donations have enabled this work this work to go ahead.
-Amazingly they are able to purchase all the panels and equipment in Bukavu and will be installed by a Catholic engineering team who have fitted several hospitals.
+Amazingly, they are able to purchase all the panels and equipment in Bukavu and these will be installed by a Catholic engineering team who have fitted several hospitals.

 Baby Barnaby, with Pete and his daughter Martha.